-Attach as Exhibit V: The Provider shall submit and implement a training plan for its staff and contracted personnel who have direct contact with Participants.
+Attach as Exhibit III: The Provider shall submit and implement a training plan for its staff and contracted personnel who have direct contact with Participants.
 The training plan shall identify areas of training, timeline of initial training and on-going training, how training will be structured, how training will be provided, and who will provide each training session and topic.
 Provider shall provide the education, work experience, and training qualifications for each trainer of the program.
 Provider shall provide a current resume for all trainers identified in the training plan.

 - a.
 Staff training shall include, but is not limited to the following:

 - (1) Agency orientation, including, but is not limited to, policy and procedures addressing:

 - 1.1 Screening, intake, and assessment

 - 1.2 Housing planning

 - 1.3 Discharge planning

 - 1.4 Documentation requirements

-- 1.5 Confidentiality and ethics - 1.6 Disaster preparedness - (2) Community resources available to support Homeless Families, independence, and wellbeing, such as, but not limited to, housing resources, financial/employment resources, health/mental health services, legal/advocacy services, and Limited English Proficiency (LEP) services. - (3) Supports and services offered by the DHS BESSD and how to access them (e.g. financial assistance (TANF/TAONF), food assistance (SNAP), medical coverage (MedQUEST), employment assistance (First-to-Work, E & T), child care assistance, and housing assistance). - (4) HMIS Training for HMIS users and agency administration by HMIS Administrator.
-Training that includes, but not limited to the following: - 4.1 Data security and quality standards - 4.2 Program entry and exits - 4.3 On-going assessments (such as income, health insurance) - 4.4 New system features - (5) Fair Housing Training that includes, but is not limited to the following: - 5.1 Understanding federal and Hawaii laws against discrimination - 5.2 Understanding Fair Housing laws and accommodations - 5.3 Knowledge in the State's discrimination complaint process - 5.4 Knowledge in language access - (6) Prevention and Diversion Training will include, but is not limited to the following: - 6.1 Understanding the difference between prevention and diversion - 6.2 Knowledge of available resources and interventions - 6.3 Ability to assess families appropriately when seeking services directly from the program. - 6.4 Ability to mediate appropriate alternative to program - (7) Trauma informed care Training that includes, but is not limited to the following: - 7.1 Understanding the physical, social, and emotional impact of trauma on an individual - 7.2 Recognizing how trauma affects all individuals - 7.3 Responding by putting knowledge into practice

-- 7.4 Trauma-informed approach help produces better case results - 7.5 Trauma-informed care helps with safety, trustworthiness, choice, collaboration and empowerment - (8) Harm Reduction Training that includes, but is not limited to the following: - 8.1 Understanding Harm Reduction attempts to reduce harm to the participant, community, and reduction of police and health resources. - 8.2 Understanding the approach to drug use and high-risk behaviors - 8.3 Recognizing Reduce drug-related harm without requiring cessation - 8.4 Focusing on behavior instead of use or any exploitive action - 8.5 Recognizing housing is harm reduction - 8.6 Identifying alternatives that reduce risk - b.
+- 1.5 Confidentiality and ethics

+- 1.6 Disaster preparedness

+- (2) Community resources available to support Homeless Families, independence, and wellbeing, such as, but not limited to, housing resources, financial/employment resources, health/mental health services, legal/advocacy services, and Limited English Proficiency (LEP) services.

+- (3) Supports and services offered by the DHS BESSD and how to access them (e.g. financial assistance (TANF/TAONF), food assistance (SNAP), medical coverage (MedQUEST), employment assistance (First-to-Work, E & T), child care assistance, and housing assistance).

+- (4) HMIS Training for HMIS users and agency administration by HMIS Administrator.
+Training that includes, but not limited to the following: - 4.1 Data security and quality standards - 4.2 Program entry and exits - 4.3 On-going assessments (such as income, health insurance) - 4.4 New system features - (5) Fair Housing Training that includes, but is not limited to the following: - 5.1 Understanding federal and Hawaii laws against discrimination - 5.2 Understanding Fair Housing laws and accommodations - 5.3 Knowledge in the State's discrimination complaint process - 5.4 Knowledge in language access - (6) Trauma informed care Training that includes, but is not limited to the following: - 8.1 Understanding the physical, social, and emotional impact of trauma on an individual - 8.2 Recognizing how trauma affects all individuals - 8.3 Responding by putting knowledge into practice - 8.4 Trauma-informed approach help produces better case results - 8.5 Trauma-informed care helps with safety, trustworthiness, choice, collaboration and empowerment - (7) Harm Reduction Training that includes, but is not limited to the following: - 9.1 Understanding Harm Reduction attempts to reduce harm to the Participant, community, and reduction of police and health resources. - 9.2 Understanding the approach to drug use and high-risk behaviors - 9.3 Recognizing Reduce drug-related harm without requiring cessation - 9.4 Focusing on behavior instead of use or any exploitive action - 9.5 Recognizing housing is harm reduction - 9.6 Identifying alternatives that reduce risk - b.
 HPO reserves the right to revise training requirements as funding resources, contemporary best practices, and/or educational opportunities become available. - c.
-Annual training that includes relevant training refreshers completed each year after the first year of employment. - d.
+Annual training that includes relevant training refreshers completed each year after the first year of employment.

+d.
 A written training record shall be maintained and updated in the staff, volunteers, and contracted personnel file.
 Training records shall be made available to HPO upon request.